Chapter 22 Simple Undetected Prevalence Estimator

 Note: This tool does not consider clustering behavior of hosts.
 If you can estimate clustering behavior in hosts, and want to know the probability that an area is disease-free, consider using the Probability of Disease Freedom Using Clustering Model (https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/DiseaseFreedomUsingClustering.html)

 Question 1.
 What is the maximum possible unobserved prevalence of CWD in each sub-administrative area given our sampling effort?
-The Simple Undetected Prevalence Estimator Model is used after sampling when no positive cases are found to estimate the maximum possible prevalence of CWD in each sub-administrative area.
+The Simple Undetected Prevalence Estimator is used after sampling when no positive cases have been found to estimate the maximum possible prevalence of CWD in each sub-administrative area.

 Question 2.
 What is the maximum possible unseen prevalence of CWD in each sub-administrative area if we adopt sampling quotas from a non-statistical quotas model?
 Non-statistical surveillance quota models include the Risk-weighted Surveillance Quotas Model and the Sample Allocation Model (SAM).
 The Simple Undetected Prevalence Estimator Model can be used in conjunction with these non-statistical models to explore the level of statistical assurances in CWD status that arise when non-statistical sample quotas are followed.